Page 4 - Guida di Bardonecchia

 rental, alpine guides and bearers; sledge lift from Campo Smith (1,300m) to the Granges Hippolitres

-dence of its most recent history there are still signs of an ancient civilisation and alpine culture linked
+evidence of its most recent history there are still signs of an ancient civilisation and alpine culture

 Nowadays Bardonecchia, combines nature, history, arts and ancient folk traditions.